neemamartin/-InternSearch/README.md

 # InternSearch

 Internships are crucial for students to explore career paths and gain market insights.
-To streamline this process, we developed **InternSearch**, an Online Internship Platform that compiles internship positions from various companies on one platform.
+To streamline this process,**InternSearch**, an Online Internship Platform that compiles internship positions from various companies on one platform.

 ## Key Features